OJ/buffered.io-hugo/content/post/2016-10-05-staged-vs-stageless-handlers.markdown

 Last year, the notion of a _configuration block_ was added to Metasploit and Meterpreter.
 This configuration block (documented on the [wiki][config-wiki]), contains a bunch of stuff including transport configuration details.
 When a staged payload fires, the generated payload contains the configuration block that matches the configuration of the handler.

 Therefore, in the case of TCP, it contains both the `LHOST` and `LPORT` settings that are **currently active in the handler**.
-This is _not_ the same as the `LHOST` and `LPORT` settings that were used when the staged payload was generated using `msfvenom`.
+These settings are _not necessarily the same_ as the `LHOST` and `LPORT` settings that were used when the staged payload was generated using `msfvenom`.

 This means that, during the staging process, we have the ability to give a different configuration to Meterpreter than we gave the stager during payload generation time.
 There's a window of opportunity here!
 Instead of passing in the same configuration as the current staged listener, we can instead pass in transport details that point to the _stageless_ version.
 This means the current transport configuration would point to the stageless listener even though the active socket is talking to the staged listener.

 When communication drops for any of the above reasons, Meterpreter will look at this transport configuration when it attempts to reconnect, and thus will direct itself at the _stageless_ listener instead.
 Glorious!
 So how do we do this?
-It's very simple:
+It's very simple.

-We begin by creating a stageless listener
+We begin by creating a stageless listener:
 ```
 msf exploit(handler) > set payload windows/meterpreter_reverse_tcp
 payload => windows/meterpreter_reverse_tcp